xuehaipeng/ks-tool/add_k8s_node.md

 This guide provides a comprehensive approach to adding Kubernetes nodes using the `ks` tool, which significantly simplifies the process by:

 - Automating file distribution across multiple nodes
-- Generating proper certificates and kubeconfig files
+- Generating proper certificates and kubeconfig files with auto-detection of cluster configuration
 - Providing concurrent execution for faster deployment
 - Offering detailed logging and troubleshooting capabilities
+- Auto-detecting cluster CIDR and kubelet data directory from master node configuration

-The `ks` tool's ad-hoc host support and smart credential lookup make it particularly well-suited for Kubernetes cluster management tasks.
+The `ks` tool's ad-hoc host support, smart credential lookup, and intelligent configuration detection make it particularly well-suited for Kubernetes cluster management tasks.